nb3110/shark-attack-blasi/README.md

 <br><br>

-## <b>Conclusion:  True! there's evidence that attacks happen mostly during hot months, with surfing and swimming as the main activities behind the attacks<b>
+## <b>Conclusion:   There's evidence that attacks happen mostly during hot months, with surfing and swimming as the main activities behind the attacks, according to this sample<b>